refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 *need further experiments on VM cluster first before apply it, always be carful for disk stuff*

 See the VM corresponding part for operations.

+Not included in ansible due to flexibility consideration.

+### ulimit

+*merged into ansible workflow*

+user level vs shell level: [ref](https://www.ibm.com/developerworks/cn/linux/l-cn-ulimit/index.html).

+hard limit can only be changed by root and soft limit is something that anyone can change, but firstly, you need to change it.

+ulimit config file in `/etc/security/limit.d`, see [demo](https://access.redhat.com/solutions/61334)

+check by `ulimit -a` for individual users.

 ## some benchmarks